-To test for doneness you can lightly squeeze the potato.
+To test for doneness, you can lightly squeeze the potato.
 It should be soft.
-The ultimate and best test for doneness is to insert an instant read thermometer into the potato and look for an internal temperature of 210° F.
+The ultimate and best test for doneness is to insert an instant-read thermometer into the potato and look for an internal temperature of 210° F.

 We like to stick a metal skewer through the middle of the potato before baking.
 As the metal heats up, it helps cook the center of the potato so the outside doesn't overcook while the inside needs more time.
 Optional.

-Once the potato is perfectly baked, you can open it by taking a fork and poking it into the top of the potato in a straight line from one end to the other and gently pinching in each end towards the center.
+Once the potato is perfectly baked, you can open it by taking a fork and poking it into the top in a straight line from one end to the other and gently pinching in each end towards the center.
 This will expose the fluffy white interior of the potato.

 Now comes the fun part...dressing your potato.